The Double Refuge 🍷 Prologue

 The double refugee leaps back and forth all the time, away from the chaotic world to the unified realm that religion promises, and then back to the material world, where we see real sky, without the images of gods and angels hovering in the air.

 Double refugees straddle the gap between the physical and the metaphysical.
 They fasten their ropes from one side to the other.
 They lay down planks in the air, to make it easier to walk (few of us are tightrope walkers).
 They line the walkway with glass plates, and gaze dumbfounded at the yawning gulf below.
-They’re in China now, in Hunan Province, on the Zhangjiajie Glass Bridge.
+As if they were in China, in Hunan Province, on the Zhangjiajie Glass Bridge:

-They look down at the yawning gulf, the one that Pascal says is an infinity that only God can fill.
-They see the stone and trees, the jagged rocks leading up to the horizon, where the bright clouds magnify the blinding sun, which is now lost behind the blue sky, floating out there, somewhere beyond their perception in outer space.
+We look down at the yawning gulf, the one that Pascal says is an infinity that only God can fill.
+We see the stone and trees, the jagged rocks leading up to the horizon, where the bright clouds magnify the blinding sun, which is now lost behind the blue sky, floating out there, somewhere beyond our perception, in outer space.

 🍷